Master of Education

 Education is changing at all levels, and the demand is high for dedicated teachers and administrators.
 The Graduate Education Program strives to prepare teachers who embrace learning and dedicate themselves to service and leadership in the profession.
 The Graduate Education Program includes a number of options

-For your convenience, Waynesburg offers these exciting degree and non-degree programs at three suburban Pittsburgh locations (Southpointe, Monroeville, and Seven Fields).
+For your convenience, Waynesburg offers these exciting degree and non-degree programs at three suburban Pittsburgh locations (Southpointe, Monroeville, and Cranberry).
 Classes meet one night per week (6:00pm.-10:00pm) every eight weeks.

 Waynesburg University offers students in all of our programs the practical experience, small classes, and personalized instruction from our professors.